-- You will lie on a movable x-ray bed.
-There will be large x-ray machines and other equipment in the room.
-Lead aprons may be placed over your neck or body to protect your organs from x-rays.A caregiver will clean the skin over the artery.
-The skin may be shaved to see the area better.
-Sterile sheets will be put over you to keep the area clean.
-The angiogram catheter will be put into an artery, usually in your leg near your groin.
-The catheter may be placed in your arm instead of your leg.
-The catheter travels through the artery to the area in the body that is being studied.
-Dye is put through the catheter to help your blood vessels and organs show up better in the x-ray pictures.
-You may feel warm as the dye is put into the catheter.
-You may get a headache or feel sick to your stomach.
-These are normal feelings and will go away quickly.
+- The angiogram catheter will be put into an artery in your leg near your groin, or in your arm.
+The catheter travels through the artery to the area being studied.
+Contrast liquid is put through the catheter to help your blood vessels and organs show up better.
+You may feel warm as the liquid is put into the catheter.
+You may get a headache or feel nauseated.
+These are normal feelings that will go away quickly.

 After your procedure:

-- When the angiogram is over, the catheter will be taken out of your artery.
-Firm pressure will be applied for at least 10 to 20 minutes where the catheter went into your skin.
-This allows the artery to seal over so it will not bleed.
-You may then have a tight pressure bandage and possibly a sandbag placed over the puncture site.
-If so, the sandbag will stay in place for 2 or more hours.
-You will be able to eat and drink after caregivers know that your artery is sealed over and that your stomach is feeling okay.
-Sometimes a collagen plug, stitches, or another device is used to close the puncture site in your artery.
+- Firm pressure will be applied for at least 10 minutes at the catheter site to prevent bleeding.
+Your healthcare provider may place a tight pressure bandage or sandbag over the puncture site.
+The sandbag will stay in place for 2 or more hours.
+A collagen plug, stitches, or another device may be used to close the puncture site in your artery.
 You may be able to move around in bed sooner with these devices.

-- Caregivers will check your blood pressure and heartbeat often for the first 1 to 2 hours after your angiogram.
-They will also check the blood flow in the arm or leg that was used for the angiogram.
-You may need to lie flat and keep your arm or leg straight for several hours after your angiogram.
-Follow your caregiver's instructions carefully.
-Moving too soon after an angiogram may cause serious problems.
-Do not lift your head, raise the head or foot of your bed, or get out of bed until your caregiver says it is okay.
-Tell your caregiver if lying flat starts to cause back discomfort.
-If there is no bleeding, your caregiver may help you roll onto your side.
+- You may need to lie flat and keep your arm or leg straight for several hours after your angiogram.
+Follow your healthcare provider's instructions carefully.
+Movement too soon after an angiogram may cause serious problems.
+Do not lift your head, raise the head or foot of your bed, or get out of bed until your healthcare provider says it is okay.
+Tell your healthcare provider if lying flat starts to cause back discomfort.
+If there is no bleeding, he may help you roll onto your side.

 - When you are allowed out of bed, get up slowly.
 If you feel weak or dizzy, sit or lie down right away.
-Then call your caregiver.
+Then call your healthcare provider.

-- Caregivers will watch you closely for problems that can happen after an angiogram.
+- Healthcare providers will watch you closely for problems that can happen after an angiogram.
 Tell your healthcare provider if you have any of the following:

-- Your leg or arm feels unusually hot or cold, or turns a different color.
-Tell caregivers if your leg or arm hurts or feels numb.
+- Leg or arm that feels unusually hot or cold, hurts or feels numb, or changes color

-- You feel swelling or wetness at the puncture site.
+- Swelling or wetness at the puncture site

-- You have pain in your back, thigh, or groin.
+- Pain in your back, thigh, or groin

 Contact a caregiver if